lsst-dm/dm_dev_guide/docs/package_docs.rst

 Thus we recommend you use your README to describe the purpose of the repository in slightly more detail than the GitHub summary line, and to point developers to the Stack documentation.
 At your discretion, READMEs can also be used for developer-centric notices that you feel shouldn't be included in the main documentation.

-To be consistent with the rest of the Stack's documentation, READMEs should be in reStructuredText format and named ``README.rst`` in the root of your repository.
+To be consistent with the rest of the Stack's documentation, READMEs should be in reStructuredText format and named :file:`README.rst` in the root of your repository.

 We suggest this template: